How to Build A Headboard Bench Video

 We broke a record temperature at the end of the day with 76° on the DAY after Christmas!
 I try to stay on top of the extended forecast so I’m ready to work on projects when the weather permits.

-Figuring out what legs you are going to use should be the very first step when building a headboard bench.
+Figuring out which legs you will use should be the first step when building a headboard bench.
 You won’t know the measurements for the front or side of the skirt until you know the size of the legs.
-The headboard bench video below will give you more details.
+The video below on the headboard bench will give you more details.

 While laying the legs on the headboard, measure the distance between the legs for your front brace.